dzackgarza/qual-wiki/20_Real Analysis/005_Basics/Appendix.md

 - Compacts subsets $K \subseteq \RR^n$ are also *sequentially compact*, i.e. every sequence in $K$ has a convergent subsequence.

+- Closed subsets of compact sets are compact.

+- Every compact subset of a Hausdorff space is closed

 - **Urysohn's Lemma:**
 For any two sets $A, B$ in a metric space or compact Hausdorff space $X$, there is a function $f:X \to I$ such that $f(A) = 0$ and $f(B) = 1$.